-Then the pilot route leg (40 million US\$) should be erected and pilot vehicles should be fabricated (2 million US\$).
+Then the pilot route leg (40 million US\$) should be erected and pilot vehicles should be produced (2 million US\$).
 With sufficient finances it can be accomplished within 2...3 years.
-The pilot leg can be erected in any country where investors believe their investments can enjoy protection and the designer can be sure of the proper protection of the intellectual property and the copyright.
+The pilot leg can be erected in any country where investors believe their investments can enjoy protection and the inventor and designer can be sure of the proper protection of the intellectual property and the copyright.
 A special research and designing center should also be established in this country.

-The route survey can be started parallel to the erection of the pilot leg as well as the survey of other transport lines if there are clients for such projects.
+The route survey can be started simultaneously with to the erection of the pilot leg as well as the survey of other transport lines if there are clients for such projects.
 It will allow to become leaders of the world super high speed transport market in the 21-st century.

-Development, designing and erection of the STS "Beijing-Hongkong (Taibej)" can be started as implementation of the national transport programs in mainland China and the island of Taiwan.
-In the process of implementation of the national programs a unified line can be coordinated for constructing the route, to elaborate design, technological and operational standards.
+Development, designing and erection of the STS "Quebec - Toronto" can be started as implementation of the national transport program in Canada.
+In the process of implementation of the national program it will be possible to negotiate about further construction of the route in the United States, elaborate the unified design, technological and operational standards.
 Then each country can independently erect its own portion of the transcontinental route with its ramification (if necessary).
-After that, in future, the route can on one side be extended to Western Europe and on the other side to Indonesia.
+After that, in the future, the route may be extended to the Western US border (for example, "Ottawa - New York" or "Toronto - Detroit - Chicago") and on the other side to the south, to Mexico.